 What is the main solar energy technology?

-Photovoltaic (PV) – solar cells made of semi-conducting material, typically silicon.
-Light from the sun is converted into electricity when it strikes the solar cell.
-Solar cells were invented in 1954 and commonly found in watches and calculators.
+Photovoltaic (PV) – solar cells are made of semi-conducting material, typically silicon.
+Light from the sun is converted into electricity when it comes in contact the solar cell.
+Solar cells were invented in 1954 and are commonly found in watches and calculators.

-A PV system can use direct or indirect sunlight to create power, although they are most efficient with abundant sunlight.
-Rain is beneficial in keeping the panels clean and operating efficiently.
+No. A PV system can use direct or indirect sunlight to create power, although they are most efficient with abundant sunlight.
+Rain is also beneficial in keeping the panels clean and operating efficiently.

 How many homes can be powered by 1 megawatt of solar energy?

 The national average is 164 homes, based on the Solar Energy Industries Association calculation.
 This number will vary due to factors such as average sunshine, average electricity consumption and temperature/wind.

 What are the main benefits of solar power?

 Solar power is a major source of renewable energy that is sustainable, inexhaustible and non-polluting.
 It reduces our dependency on non-renewable energy sources and is environmentally friendly.
 There is no noise output from solar panels, they produce zero emissions and require no transportable fuels.
 Solar energy reduces the demand for fossil fuels and decreases the production of greenhouse gas emissions.